Terms and conditions of employment

 Contents of the written statement

-The statement shall include at least:
+The statement must at least state

 - the domicile or business location of the employer and the employee